krookedpodrig/CPT110_Assignment1/README.md

 ### Personal Info

 I was born on the Gold Coast to fourth generation British migrants and speak English as a first language with a decent handful words and phrases in other languages under my belt.
-Having finished High School in 2000, I have started but not finished degree programs in Science, Maths, Physics, Law and Journalism.
-My partner and I recently adopted a Greyhound rescued from the racing industry and it has brought the failings of this industry starkly into focus for me.
+Having graduated High School in 2000, I have since undertaken further studies in Maths, Physics, Law and Journalism.
+I enjoy many sporting past times including skateboarding, golf, surfing, football and tennis.
+My partner and I recently adopted a Greyhound rescued from the racing industry which has brought the failings of this industry starkly into focus for me.

 ### Interest in IT